 Empirical evidence suggests that inducing sparsity can relieve overfitting and save computation resources.
-A common strategy is to apply a sparsity-inducing regularizer such as the L_0 penalty (Louizos et al., 2018) or the total number of parameters in the network (Srinivas et al., 2017).
+A common strategy is to apply a sparsity-inducing regularizer such as the L_0 penalty (Louizos, Welling and Kingma (2018)) or the total number of parameters in the network (Srinivas, Subramanya and Babu (2017)).
 However, few theoretical investigations or justifications on sparse DNNs appear in the literature.

-Weight normalization, by bounding the Euclidean norm of the incoming weights of each unit, has been shown to accelerate the convergence of SGD optimization across many applications (Salimans and Kingma, 2016).
-As such, we employ weight normalization Sparse DNNs and induce sparsity by bounding the $L{1,\infty}$ norm of the weight matrix (including bias) for each layer.
+Weight normalization, by bounding the Euclidean norm of the incoming weights of each unit, has been shown to accelerate the convergence of SGD optimization across many applications (Salimans and Kingma (2016)).
+As such, we employ weight normalization and induce sparsity by bounding the $L{1,\infty}$ norm of the weight matrix (including bias) for each layer.
 By doing so, we induce sparsity in a systematic way.
 Furthermore, we have developed capacity control for such models.
 We show that the generalization error upper bounds are independent of the network width and the \sqrt{k} -dependence on the depth k of the network, which are the best available bounds for networks with bias neurons.
 Our results provide theoretical justifications for using weight normalization, which leads to a sparse DNN.
-At the same time, the generalization error has minimal dependence on the network architecture. $L{1,\infty}$ norm-constrained fully connected DNNs without bias neurons have been investigated in prior studies (Bartlett, 1998; Neyshabur et al., 2015; Sun et al., 2016; Golowich et al., 2018).
-The Rademacher complexity bounds in (Bartlett, 1998; Neyshabur et al., 2015; Sun et al., 2016) are 2^k times larger than our result in Theorem 1, even without the bias neurons in each hidden layer.
-Furthermore, it is difficult to extend the work of (Golowich et al., 2018) to include fully connected DNNs with bias neurons, especially when the activation function, such as the tanh activation function, fails to map the bias neuron to one.
+At the same time, the generalization error has minimal dependence on the network architecture. $L{1,\infty}$ norm-constrained fully connected DNNs without bias neurons have been investigated in prior studies (Bartlett (1998); Neyshabur, Tomioka and Srebro (2015); Sun et al. (2016); Golowich, Rakhlin and Shamir (2018)).
+The Rademacher complexity bounds in (Bartlett (1998); Neyshabur, Tomioka and Srebro (2015); Sun et al. (2016)) are 2^k times larger than our result in Theorem 1, even without the bias neurons in each hidden layer.
+Furthermore, it is difficult to extend the work of (Golowich, Rakhlin and Shamir (2018)) to include fully connected DNNs with bias neurons, especially when the activation function, such as the tanh activation function, fails to map the bias neuron to one.
 As a comparison, our result is applicable to all Lipschitz-continuous activation functions.